in

 Bladeless fans are more suited for large rooms, keeping you cool throughout the hot summer months and providing a restful night’s sleep.
 The bladeless fan quickly cools the air due to its high velocity and thin bursts of air movement.

 They are indeed a super fantastic ceiling fan substitute that’s also trendy.
-However, because they are expensive, you will have to save ample funds to purchase one.
+However, because they are expensive, you will have to save ample funds to purchase them.

 Wall Mounted Fan

 A wall-mounted fan, which ranges in size from 12 to 30 inches, can be installed close to the ceiling and out of reach of your child or pet.
-There are many speed settings that may be changed using a remote, dial, or hanging cable.
+Many speed settings may be changed using a remote, dial, or hanging cable.
 Some have a wall switch as well.

 Air Purifier And Fan Combo